Blunde1/iterative_ensemble_smoother/docs/source/kalman_objective.md

 In particular, the bias is a random variable, but its expectation is positive, so that the training loss is expected to be smaller than the expected test loss.
 Furthermore, the expectation of the bias is an increasing function of the dimensionality of $\theta$, or more precisely the number of degrees of freedom in the statistical estimation / parametrization of $Q$.
 The expected bias is decreasing in ensemble/sample size.
+[QUESTION: the above paragraph is very hard to read. to me this is a sequence of statements without any proofs or help with intuition for why this is true. are you tryin to say that we should not evaluate on the training set?]

 To alleviate this we can either adjust for the expectation in the bias, or just pass through a test-set not seen in the fitting of $\theta$.
 The latter does not require advanced use of theory (information criteria), and is an "obvious" thing to do.